 Involving external advisors brings social approval to the project, and makes its value grow.

 If the team has been previously involved in this type of activity, its chances for success grow tenfold.

-Learn how to leverage the advantages of ICO projects and evolve your fundraising ideas with
+Learn how to leverage the advantages of IDO projects and evolve your fundraising ideas with